QOLSKYBLOC/MushroomEternal/README.md

 Info
 ------------------------------------------------------------------------------------------------------

-6. commands: /ahf to open the menu /bind ahf ( keybind to open menu )
+6. commands: /mush to open the menu /bind mush ( keybind to open menu )

 Once in the menu, enter the minimum profit, budget, and minimum profit percentage.
 Once you're done, click okay.
 After this you should see a ton of ah snipes come up in chat.

-Good luck flippin' !!!
+Good luck flipping !!!

 IMPORTANT INFORMATION: THIS MOD IS CONFIRMED BY THE ADMINS AND YOU WILL NOT GET BANNED FOR USING IT